 A BRAIN DISEASE

 Addiction is a complex disease involving changes to the brain.
-These changes include altered functioning of the reward and motivation systems and Air Traffic Control systems.
+These changes include altered functioning of the reward-and-motivation system and the Air Traffic Control system.

 Addiction is marked by a three-stage cycle of behaviour involving the following:

-2. Withdrawal or negative affect: A Negative emotional state in the absence of the substance (including dysphoria, emotional pain, malaise, irritability, and sleep disturbances).
+- Withdrawal or negative affect: A negative emotional state in the absence of the substance (including dysphoria, emotional pain, malaise, irritability, and sleep disturbances).

-3. Preoccupation and anticipation: The compulsion to seek out substances and behaviours again, leading an individual back to the binging and intoxication stage.
+- Preoccupation and anticipation: The compulsion to seek out substances and behaviours again, leading an individual back to the bingeing and intoxication stage.

 Addiction is a chronic disorder with the potential for recurrence.
 With good-quality treatment, an addicted person can recover.